 Can I use a manual or automatic vehicle for my assessment?

 Yes you can use a manual or automatic vehicle, regardless of which vehicle you intend to use once you have successfully become a taxi driver (unless the council you apply with stipulates any other terms).

 Can I take my assessment at any location?

-For most councils, yes you can take your assessment in any of our locations around the country.
-However, there are some councils who require you to take your assessment in a specified location:
+For most councils, yes you can take your assessment at any of our locations around the country.
+However, there are some councils that require you to take your assessment at a specified location: